-Speaking to Vanessa Riley a Black woman of Trinidad & Tobago heritage via Instagram, she indicated she was initially inspired to research for successful Black people during the Georgian and Regency Era after reading Jane Austen’s last novel Sandition which includes a character, Miss Lambe who was a wealthy mulatto West Indian woman highly desired and pursued by many white suitors who wanted to marry her.
+Speaking to Vanessa Riley, a Black woman of Trinidad & Tobago heritage, via Instagram, she indicated she was initially inspired to research successful Black people during the Georgian and Regency Era after reading Jane Austen’s last novel Sandition which includes a character, Miss Lambe, who was a wealthy mulatto West Indian woman highly desired and pursued by many white suitors who wanted to marry her.
 This plot was contrary to much of the literature written about Black people during this time, as they were mainly depicted as slaves or lower class and poor workers.

 Island Queen by Vanessa Riley

 Dorothy Kirwan Thomas’s life story is that of zeal, focus, and sheer determination to succeed.
 As a Black woman, she had many accomplishments during a time when the British and other Europeans in the colonial West Indies were making a fortune through the brutal enslavement of millions of Africans.
 From buying her freedom to becoming a successful entrepreneur on many different Caribbean islands, her life story is quite different from most Black people who lived in the Americas during her lifetime (1756 to 1864).

 Island Queen takes you through Dorothy’s life journey, shedding light on the dark side of colonialism, slavery in the West Indies, and how she managed to remove the shackles of slavery, rising to become a rich and influential public figure known as the Queen of Demerara.
-The historical novel covers a sixty-three-year period of Dorothy’s life starting in 1761 where she is a young girl in Montserrat and ends in 1824 when she returns to Demerara after a triumphant visit from London where she got a tax on free women of color repealed.
-Intertwining Dorothy’s family saga, romantic entanglements with men (all frustrating!), and historical events including the 1768 Montserrat Slave Rebellion and the 1795 Fédon Rebellion aka Brigands’ War in Grenada, the novel Island Queen is gripping and a must-read for fans of the Caribbean and historical fiction novels.
+The historical novel covers a sixty-three-year period of Dorothy’s life, starting in 1761 when she is a young girl in Montserrat and ends in 1824 when she returns to Demerara after a triumphant visit from London, where she got a tax on free women of color repealed.
+Intertwining Dorothy’s family saga, romantic entanglements with men (all frustrating!), and historical events, including the 1768 Montserrat Slave Rebellion and the 1795 Fédon Rebellion aka Brigands’ War in Grenada, the novel Island Queen is gripping and a must-read for fans of the Caribbean and historical fiction novels.

 Island Queen a historical fiction novel by Vanessa Riley.
 Photo Credit: © Ursula Petula Barzey.